-Protest Campaigns and Movement Success: Desegregating the South, 1960-61
+Protest Campaigns and Movement Success: Desegregating the U.S. South in the Early 1960s

 (with Kenneth T. Andrews, University of North Carolina at Chapel Hill)

 American Sociological Review, vol. 80, no. 2, 2015, pp. 416-43; DOI 10.1177/0003122415574328